- Complications of atrial fibrillation

 Atrial Fibrillation (AF)

-Atrial fibrillation (AF) is a rapid, irregularly irregular atrial rhythm.
+Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
 Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
 Atrial thrombi often form, causing a significant risk of embolic stroke.
 Diagnosis is by ECG.
 Treatment involves rate control with drugs, prevention of thromboembolism with anticoagulation, and sometimes conversion to sinus rhythm by drugs or cardioversion.

-AF has been attributed to multiple wavelets with chaotic reentry within the atria.
+Atrial fibrillation (AF) has been attributed to multiple wavelets with chaotic reentry within the atria.
 However, in many cases, firing of an ectopic focus within venous structures adjacent to the atria (usually the pulmonary veins) is responsible for initiation and perhaps maintenance of AF.
 In AF, the atria do not contract, and the atrioventricular (AV) conduction system is bombarded with many electrical stimuli, causing inconsistent impulse transmission and an irregularly irregular ventricular rate, which is usually in the tachycardia rate range.

 AF is one of the most common arrhythmias, affecting about 2.3 million adults in the US.
 Men and whites are more likely to have AF than women and blacks.
 Prevalence increases with age; almost 10% of people > 80 yr are affected.
 AF tends to occur in patients with a heart disorder.

-AF also may impair cardiac output; loss of atrial contraction can lower cardiac output at normal heart rate by about 10%.
+Atrial fibrillation also may impair cardiac output; loss of atrial contraction can lower cardiac output at normal heart rate by about 10%.
 Such a decrease is usually well tolerated except when the ventricular rate becomes too fast (eg, > 140 beats/min), or when patients have borderline or low cardiac output to begin with.
 In such cases, heart failure may develop.

-AF is often asymptomatic, but many patients have palpitations, vague chest discomfort, or symptoms of heart failure (eg, weakness, light-headedness, dyspnea), particularly when the ventricular rate is very rapid (often 140 to 160 beats/min).
+Atrial fibrillation is often asymptomatic, but many patients have palpitations, vague chest discomfort, or symptoms of heart failure (eg, weakness, light-headedness, dyspnea), particularly when the ventricular rate is very rapid (often 140 to 160 beats/min).
 Patients may also present with symptoms and signs of acute stroke or of other organ damage due to systemic emboli.

 The pulse is irregularly irregular with loss of a waves in the jugular venous pulse.
 A pulse deficit (the apical ventricular rate is faster than the rate palpated at the wrist) may be present because left ventricular stroke volume is not always sufficient to produce a peripheral pressure wave at fast ventricular rates.

-Other irregular rhythms may resemble AF on ECG but can be distinguished by the presence of discrete P or flutter waves, which can sometimes be made more visible with vagal maneuvers.
+Other irregular rhythms may resemble atrial fibrillation on ECG but can be distinguished by the presence of discrete P or flutter waves, which can sometimes be made more visible with vagal maneuvers.
 Muscle tremor or electrical interference may resemble f waves, but the underlying rhythm is regular.
 AF may also cause a phenomenon that mimics ventricular extrasystoles or ventricular tachycardia (Ashman phenomenon).
-This phenomenon typically occurs when a short R-R interval follows a long R-R interval; the longer interval lengthens the refractory period of the infra-Hisian conduction system, and subsequent QRS complexes are conducted aberrantly, typically with right bundle branch morphology.
+This phenomenon typically occurs when a short R-R interval follows a long R-R interval; the longer interval lengthens the refractory period of the infra-Hisian conduction system, and the subsequent QRS complex(es) are conducted aberrantly, typically with right bundle branch morphology.

 Echocardiography and thyroid function tests are important in the initial evaluation.
 Echocardiography is done to assess structural heart defects (eg, left atrial enlargement, left ventricular wall motion abnormalities suggesting past or present ischemia, valvular disorders, cardiomyopathy) and to identify additional risk factors for stroke (eg, atrial blood stasis or thrombus, complex aortic plaque).
 Atrial thrombi are more likely in the atrial appendages, where they are best detected by transesophageal rather than transthoracic echocardiography.

-If a significant underlying disorder is suspected, patients with new-onset AF may benefit from hospitalization, but those with recurrent episodes do not require hospitalization unless other symptoms suggest the need for it.
+If a significant underlying disorder is suspected, patients with new-onset atrial fibrillation may benefit from hospitalization, but those with recurrent episodes do not require hospitalization unless other symptoms suggest the need for it.
 Once causes have been managed, treatment of AF focuses on ventricular rate control, rhythm control, and prevention of thromboembolism.

 Patients with AF of any duration require rate control (typically to < 100 beats/min at rest) to control symptoms and prevent tachycardia-induced cardiomyopathy.

-In patients with heart failure or other hemodynamic compromise directly attributable to new-onset AF, restoration of normal sinus rhythm is indicated to improve cardiac output.
+In patients with heart failure or other hemodynamic compromise directly attributable to new-onset atrial fibrillation, restoration of normal sinus rhythm is indicated to improve cardiac output.
 In other cases, conversion of AF to normal sinus rhythm is optimal, but the antiarrhythmic drugs that are capable of doing so (class Ia, Ic, III) have a risk of adverse effects and may increase mortality.
 Conversion to sinus rhythm does not eliminate the need for chronic anticoagulation.

 Synchronized cardioversion (100 joules, followed by 200 and 360 joules as needed) converts AF to normal sinus rhythm in 75 to 90% of patients, although recurrence rate is high.
-Efficacy and maintenance of sinus rhythm after the procedure is improved with use of class Ia, Ic, or III drugs 24 to 48 h before the procedure.
+Efficacy and maintenance of sinus rhythm after the procedure is improved with use of class Ia, Ic, or III antiarrhythmic drugs 24 to 48 h before the procedure.
 Cardioversion is more effective in patients with shorter duration of AF, lone AF, or AF with a reversible cause; it is less effective when the left atrium is enlarged (> 5 cm), atrial appendage flow is low, or a significant underlying structural heart disorder is present.

 ACE inhibitors, angiotensin II receptor blockers, and aldosterone blockers may attenuate the myocardial fibrosis that provides a substrate for AF in patients with heart failure, but the role of these drugs in routine AF treatment has yet to be defined.

-For patients who do not respond to or cannot take rate-controlling drugs, radiofrequency ablation of the AV node may be done to cause complete heart block; insertion of a permanent pacemaker is then necessary.
+For patients who do not respond to or cannot take rate-controlling drugs, ablation of the AV node may be done to cause complete heart block; insertion of a permanent pacemaker is then necessary.
 Ablation of only one AV nodal pathway (AV node modification) reduces the number of atrial impulses reaching the ventricles and eliminates the need for a pacemaker, but this approach is considered less effective than complete ablation and is rarely used.